cs107e/cs107e.github.io/labs/lab1/lab.md

 bus).
 Note how the LED crosses over the middle of the breadboard.
 To light up the LED, apply 3.3V or 5V to the anode.

-Connect the multimeter to the pushbutton and figure out what pins are connected when the button is pushed.
+Measure the resistance across the pushbutton legs using a multimeter and figure out which pins are always connected and which become connected when the button is pushed.
+Use your measurements to position the button correctly on the breadboard.
 The pushbutton needs a 10K pull-up resistor to the red power rail.
 Verify that the resistor is 10K Ohms using the multimeter.
 Measure the voltage at the pin, and measure it again when you push the button.